uofu-emb/rtos/labs/04.signaling/README.md

 * the behavior if the structure runs out of space.
 * functionality available to the caller, for example blocking on receiving an item and atomicity.

-In this lab we'll use a message queue k_msgq, which is a FIFO structure.
+In this lab we'll use a message queue.
+Queues in FreeRTOS can be used as FIFO or LIFO by using xQueueSendToBack or xQueueSendToFront, respectively.
 It has a fixed width data type and internal storage.
-This simplifies the need to manage memory like in the case of the k_fifo
+This simplifies the need to manage memory.

 ## Message passing vs shared state
 One advantage of data passing is that the _producer_ side is decoupled from the _consumer_ side.
 Data flows in one direction, and the producer has little need to know the details of the consumer implementation.
 With a queue used, the producer doesn't need to wait for the consumer (bound by the storage available in the structure).